palmerev/rc-indicator-slider/README.md

 **The prefixCls prop**

 `rc-slider` also defines an undocumented `prefixCls` prop, which is used as the prefix for all class names in the rendered DOM output.
-By default `rc-slider` sets this to "rc-slider". `rc-indicator-slider` overrides this and sets it to "rc-indicator-slider", generating class names.
-Pass the `prefixCls` prop if you want to define different class names in your CSS.
+By default `rc-slider` sets this to "rc-slider". `rc-indicator-slider` overrides this and sets it to "rc-indicator-slider".
+Passing the `prefixCls` prop is useful if you want to define different class names in your CSS.

 `rc-indicator-slider` will render an `rc-slider` with the following changes to props:

 - `rc-slider`'s `props.tipFormatter` will be `null` (no tooltip will be displayed)
 - `rc-slider`'s `props.children` will be populated with `<span>` elements based on the value of the 'sections' prop (see [Children](#children) section below)
-- You should prefer applying styles using CSS classes (see the generate4d class names below), but inline background-color styles can be defined for each section, if desired.
+- You should prefer applying styles using CSS classes (see the generated class names below), but inline background-color styles can be defined for each section, if desired.
 Pass a `colors` prop with an array of CSS color values as strings, and these will be applied to each section's backgroundColor property in the order they are given.

 ## Children